 The plate left shows the gnocchi fresh out of the boiling water (so fluffy and puffy!).
-On the right you see the potato dough.
+On the right, you see the potato dough.
 And below are the gnocchi before they’ve hit the water.
 I simply cut the potato dough rope with a knife.
 If you want to you can give them the authentic gnocchi-look by rolling them over a fork.
 But I stuck to the gnocchi-pillow-look!

 - 4 medium-large starchy potatoes (russet potatoes are best!)

 - 2/3 cup all-purpose flour + more flour for dusting the workspace

-- ½ teaspoon salt
+- 1/2 teaspoon salt

 - Add the salt and flour and knead it with your hands until a smooth dough forms.
-You can add more flour here if you feel like it needs more, otherwise I’d recommend breaking off a small part of the dough and make a test round.
+You can add more flour here if you feel like it needs more, otherwise, I’d recommend breaking off a small part of the dough and make a test round.

 - Bring a large pot with water to a boil and add in the test-gnocchi.
 Let it cook for about 2-3 minutes.
 Once it swims on the surface, it’s ready.
 Try it.
 If your test-gnocchi is too mushy and soft, add more flour to the dough and knead again until incorporated.
 If you’re happy with the fluffiness and consistency, you can quarter your potato dough and roll it into a rope on a floured surface.
-Then cut them in individual pieces.
+Then cut them into individual pieces.

 - Transfer the gnocchi into the boiling water (work in batches) and let them cook until they swim.
-Use a skimming spoon to drain them and transfer them to a large sauce pan.
+Use a skimming spoon to drain them and transfer them to a large saucepan.
 Repeat for the rest.